TomBrien/cardiffwastepy/README.md

 ## Contributing

-My current plans are to get this to what might actually be called a stable state and sort out CI/CD.
-I also will implement hygiene collection details and perhaps a uprn lookup.
+My current plans are to get this to what might actually be called a stable state and sort out CI.